 |Morganton Point Camping & General Information

 Campground Camping: The 20 reservation sites have water hook-ups at each site, except 11 & 14.
-Electrical hookups are not available at individual sites.
+Electrical hookups are not available at tent sites.
+Some sites have electrial hookups and only.
+Some sites have electric hookups and water.
+While other campsites have electrical hookups, water and sewer amenities.
 All sites are a short walk to the lake.

 There are 44 sites with 2 group sites and 7 tent walk-in sites.
 There is Paved boat ramp with parking.
 The designated beach area has a bath house.
 The picnic area includes a 1 covered picnic pavilion.
 Campsites have a grill, picnic tables, lantern post, etc.